-Japan set to extend virus emergency in Tokyo through May 31
+Packed trains, drinking: Japanese impatient over virus steps

 The ongoing emergency is Japan’s third and came only a month after an earlier measure ended in the Tokyo area.

-Less stringent, quasi-emergency will be expanded to eight prefectures from the current six where bars and restaurants are required to close early.
+Less stringent, quasi-emergency measures will be expanded to eight prefectures from the current six where bars and restaurants are required to close early.

 Medical systems in hardest-hit Osaka have been under severe pressure from a COVID-19 outbreak there that is hampering ordinary health care, experts say.
 A number of patients died at home recently after their conditions worsened while waiting for vacancy at hospitals.

-Past emergency measures, issued a year ago and then in January, were toothless and authorized only non-mandatory requests.
+Past emergency measures authorized only non-mandatory requests.
 The government in February toughened a law on anti-virus measures to allow authorities to issue binding orders for nonessential businesses to shorten their hours or close, in exchange for compensation for those who comply and penalties for violators.

 Shutdown requirements for bars, karaoke and most entertainment facilities will stay in place until the end of May, but department stores will be allowed to operate for shorter hours.